zhurlik/gradle-jboss-modules-plugin/README.md

 ***
 The main idea is to have an ability to make [JBoss Modules](https://docs.jboss.org/author/display/MODULES/Defining+a+module)

-TODO: next step is try to make a module from pom.xml

 ## How to install
 [See Gradle Plugins](https://plugins.gradle.org/plugin/com.github.zhurlik.jbossmodules)